polychromatic/website/docs/faqs.md

 * <https://github.com/z3ntu/openrazer-shim>
 * <https://github.com/openrazer/openrazer/issues/623>

-Once OpenRazer is fully compatible with Windows and Mac, Polychromatic will be able to support Windows and macOS.
+Once OpenRazer is fully compatible with Windows and Mac, Polychromatic can look at supporting Windows and macOS.

 ----